-The WebLogic Diagnostic Service is a monitoring and diagnostic service that enables you to create, collect, analyze, archive, and access diagnostic data generated by a running server and its deployed applications.
-This data provides insight into the runtime performance of WebLogic Server instances and deployed applications and enables you to isolate and diagnose faults and performance bottlenecks.
+The WebLogic Diagnostic Framework is a monitoring and diagnostic service that lets you create, collect, analyze, archive, and access diagnostic data generated by a running server and its deployed applications.
+This data provides insight into the run time performance of WebLogic Server instances and deployed applications and lets you isolate and diagnose faults and performance bottlenecks.